grab/engineering-blog/_posts/2021-08-30-multi-armed-bandit-system-recommendation.md

 <div class="post-image-section">
   <img alt=" Multi-Armed Bandit for Recommendation Solution Workflow" src="/img/multi-armed-bandit-system-recommendation/image3.png">
-  <small class="post-image-caption"> Multi-Armed Bandit for Recommendation Solution Workflow</small>
+  <small class="post-image-caption"> Multi-Armed Bandit for Recommendation solution workflow</small>
 </div>
 <p>&nbsp;</p>

-### Optimisation Metrics
+### Optimisation metrics

 The GrabFood recommendation uses the Effective Conversion Rate metrics as the optimisation objective.
-The Effective Conversion Rate is defined as the total number of checkouts through the Recommended for You widget, divided by the total widget viewed and multiplied by the coverage rate.
+The Effective Conversion Rate is defined as the total number of checkouts through the _Recommended for You_ widget, divided by the total widget viewed and multiplied by the coverage rate.

 The events of views, clicks, and checkouts are collected over a 30-minute aggregation window and the coverage.
 A request with a checkout is considered as a success event, while a non-converted request is considered as a failure event.

-### Multi-Armed Bandit Strategy
+### Multi-Armed Bandit strategy

 With the Multi-Armed Bandit Optimiser, the Beta distribution is selected to model the Effective Conversion Rate.
 The use of the mean strategy in the Monte-Carlo Simulation results in a more stable distribution.

-### Rollout Policy
+### Rollout policy

 The Multi-Armed Bandit Optimiser uses the eater ID as the unique entity, applies a policy and assigns different percentages of eaters to each model, based on computed distribution at the beginning of each loop.

-### Fallback Logic
+### Fallback logic

 The Multi-Armed Bandit Optimiser first runs model validation to ensure all candidates are suitable for rolling out.
 If the scheduled MAB job fails, it falls back to a default distribution that is set to 50-50% for each model.

 # Join us
 Grab is more than just the leading ride-hailing and mobile payments platform in Southeast Asia.
 We use data and technology to improve everything from transportation to payments and financial services across a region of more than 620 million people.
 We aspire to unlock the true potential of Southeast Asia and look for like-minded individuals to join us on this ride.

 If you share our vision of driving South East Asia forward, apply to [join](https://grab.careers/jobs/) our team today.